 "As we contemplate our critical role in Earth's future, the images show the astonishing diversity of life on our planet and the crucial need to shape a more sustainable future," the Natural History Museum said in a press release.

 The photo above of Weddell seals in east Antarctica, titled "Swim gym," is by Laurent Ballesta of France and is one of this year's 13 Wildlife Photographer of the Year finalists.
-Keep reading below for more, and stay tuned for the announcement on Oct.
-17 of the winners.
+Keep reading below for more, with some of the top winners listed at the end.

 This image by Sergey Gorshkov of Russia, which shows an Arctic fox carrying its trophy from a raid on a snow goose nest, was taken on Wrangel Island in the Russian Far East.
 Each June, vast flocks of snow geese descend on the tundra to lay their eggs, traveling from 3,000 miles away in British Columbia and California, according to the museum.